 Whether you work as the Nursery Manager, or you volunteer with an Early Years group to run a Messy Play session occasionally, you have a duty to protect the children in your care and Ofsted (and equivalent inspecting bodies) will expect to see evidence that you have completed an Early Years safeguarding course.

 What safeguarding training is available for Early Years Practitioners?

 There are two main types of Early Years safeguarding course options: an Introductory course, which all staff in an Early Years setting should take; and a Further course, which is necessary for staff with a greater responsibility for child protection (for example, the Designated Safeguarding Lead Person in your setting, or management).

 As well as these Early Years safeguarding course options, there will be additional training courses available to specialist staff, or staff who may need a greater knowledge of safeguarding policies and procedures.
-These courses are usually hosted by your local authority and will not typically be available to purchase online from a safeguarding training provider like the Child Protection Company.
+These courses are usually hosted by your local authority and will not typically be available to purchase online from a safeguarding training provider like Smart Horizons.